 Are your agents failing to answer certain questions or missing important opportunities to deliver a better experience?

 There may be service gaps you won’t find out about unless you’re listening to interactions or talking to your agents.
 Small-but-important areas could be missed without a QA program, detracting from your overall quality of service without you even realizing it.

 Your customer service should align with your company values and mission.
 If you’re selling your brand as one that cares about people and providing a personal service but utterly failing to follow up on it, customers will notice.
 Your reputation may take a hit and word will spread.

-One of the goals and objectives of quality goal assurance is to make sure your service echoes your company’s ethos and mission statement.
+One of the QA goals and objectives of quality goal assurance is to make sure your service echoes your company’s ethos and mission statement.
 Take control of your entire customer service strategy and create a uniform experience.
 Don’t leave it to chance.

 Reduce staff turnover by providing a more driven, engaging, collaborative workplace.
 If your employees feel undervalued and as if their hard work goes unnoticed, their performance will suffer and they’ll look elsewhere.
 Hiring new staff and training them costs money and disrupts team dynamics.

 Playvox’s reward system and real-time communication help you boost employee engagement and stay connected to your workforce.
 Identify causes of dissatisfaction, resolve issues and let agents know they’re a vital part of the company.

 Increasing customer retention by as little as 5% can boost profits anywhere from 25 to 95%.

-The main goal and objective of quality assurance is to boost customer loyalty.
+The main QA objective and goal is to boost customer loyalty.
 Consistently good service will encourage customers to stay loyal and put faith in your brand.
 With a quality assurance program, you can spot customer pain points easily and keep refining agents’ skills to anticipate your customer’s needs.

 Satisfied customers are more likely to recommend your company to others and leave positive reviews online.
 Good service will keep feeding your success.